brendonericlucas/brendonericlucas.github.io/_posts/2024-11-20-Why Many Data Infrastructure Modernization Efforts Fail.markdown

 And speaking of the cloud, this is another thing that data infrastructure modernization can often encompass.
 Namely, efforts to shift some large part - or all - of an organization's data platform to cloud based resources and services.

-From my experiences in industry (and the experiences of many others...stories of failed data warehousing projects, which are often a core component of DIM projects, are legion), DIM projects are often doomed to failure pretty much as soon, or even before, they start.
+From my experiences in industry (and the experiences of many others...stories of failed data warehousing projects, which are often a core component of DIM projects, are legion), DIM projects are often doomed to failure pretty much as soon as, or even before, they start.
 If data _really is_ the new oil, then these projects are a bit akin to flooding the ocean with crude instead of piping it, processing it, and exporting it.
 That is to say, very messy and very, _very_ wasteful.

 Given the constant deluge of data which organizations today are tasked with managing, it behooves us to ask _why_ so many DIM projects will fail.
 Here are some of the recurring culprits I've seen in industry while working at organizations public and private, small and large.